FCP FAQ

 Always ⌥-click on the clip you want to adjust, because this moves the playhead at the same time it selects the clip.
 This way, you'll never be editing a clip you're not looking at.

 Don't detach audio!
-Instead, expand the audio by double-clicking on the audio waveform.
+Instead, expand the audio by double-clicking on the audio waveform, or choosing Edit > Expand Audio.
 Any edits to the audio will be retained this way, but you won't separate the audio and the video, and you can't send things out of sync.
 For more, look at p260 in Final Cut Pro Efficient Editing.

 Select it, then type ⌃D, then the number of frames or a timecode, then press return.
 From p276 in Final Cut Pro Efficient Editing: